lgw2/lgw2.github.io/_teaching/csci112-spring-2023/syllabus.md

 #### Additional work throughout the semester

-Since four classworks and two labs are dropped, your work on dropped assignments may be counted as a bonus.
+Since five classworks and two labs are dropped, your work on dropped assignments may be counted as a bonus.
 There may be additional assignments that you can complete for bonus as well.
 The exact computation will be decided later in the semester;